-This morning, I had awoken with many ideas – partly because of this dream.
+This morning, I woke up with a tapestry of ideas – partly because of this dream.
 It would be appreciated if I could share them with you.

 It could easily happen to any of us.
 If it happened to me, I wouldn’t want people to make assumptions, just because of my situation.
 And, if I did dabble in drink or drugs because I’d hit a low, that wouldn’t take away all the good things I’d done in my life or make me a bad person.